Place guides

 Selected launch place guides

-Major places in the first build
+Major places in the first Phase II build

 These initial place guides were chosen to give the site an international English-language footprint without becoming a thin directory.
+Each guide explains local availability factors, but none of them confirms service for a specific apartment, house, farm, office, street address, or building.

 Why folders matter